HeapsIO/heaps-doc/Animation.md

 }
 ```

-`Anim` instances have other properties which can be discovered by reviewing the [`h2d.Anim`](https://github.com/ncannasse/heaps/blob/master/h2d/Anim.hx) class.
+`Anim` instances have other properties which can be discovered by reviewing the [`h2d.Anim`](https://github.com/HeapsIO/heaps/blob/master/h2d/Anim.hx) class.

-## Using image resources

-What you'll probably need for your game is actually using your image resources and sprites.
-- This is a small external github sample: https://github.com/Beeblerox/Simplest-Heaps-Examples/tree/master/04_heaps_anim
-It uses an image to create a sprite strip/sheet from it.